 - do not visit or provide care if you are unwell, make alternative arrangements for anyone you care for

-- only provide care that is essential
+- only provide essential care

 - wash your hands when you arrive and often, using soap and water for at least 20 seconds or use hand sanitiser